12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $40 - $150 a session

 How to get started: Create an account on any user testing and market research panel websites you can find.
-Google terms like “Is UserTesting.com a legit site to get paid for user testing” to make sure the sites you find are legitimate.
+You can find these by Googling terms like "user testing sites" and "market research panels near me".
+Then ask Google (or whatever ChatGPT look alike you use) questions like, “Is UserTesting.com a legit site to get paid for user testing?” to make sure the sites you find are legitimate.

 Where to find gigs: Use testing sites like UserTesting, UserFeel, and TryMata to find testing opportunities.
 Usually these require passing a small test before you can start accepting tests.
-For market research panels, Respondent is a great app to get started on with many opportunities paying $50 or more.
+For market research, Respondent is a great app to get started on with many opportunities paying $50 or more.

 4. Pet Sitting and Dog Walking ($20-$40/walk and $50-$150/day)